 Training

 This is where many beginners get confused: most people do not interact with a model directly.
 They interact with a tool, app, or platform that wraps one or more models.
+The diagram below is the clearest way to hold the distinction in your head.

 Here is the clean distinction: